 - Future Projections: Explain the direction in which ownership and management plan to take the business.

 Write the executive summary with a particular audience in mind.
-If you are trying to attract investors, you should focus on those sections of your business plan that establishes how your company’s product is filling a consumer need.
+If you are trying to attract investors, you should focus on those sections of your business plan that establish how your company’s product fills a consumer need.
 Reference the market research and marketing strategies that demonstrate how your company will take advantage of this.

 After completing the executive summary, read it aloud.
-It should convey your intended message in clear, unequivocal terms that flow without sounding like a sales pitch.
+It should convey your intended message is clear, unequivocal terms that flow without sounding like a sales pitch.

 A business description tells the reader more than simply, “We sell things.”
 This section of the business plan is an overview of the company, including its legal structure, its owners and management, a brief company history, information about the products or services it offers, markets the company will serve and other information to demonstrate how the company plans to introduce its product into the marketplace.

-Begin the description with a few sentences that give a capsule view of the company, its product and its position in the industry in which it competes.
+Begin the description with a few sentences that give a capsule view of the company, its product, and its position in the industry in which it competes.
 This is an elevator pitch to get the reader interested in learning more about the company.
-Let the reader know if this is a new venture or one that has been in business for a while.
+Let the reader know if this is a new venture or a business for a while.

 The business description should continue with a statement about the type of business structure adopted by the company.
-Explain whether it is a corporation, partnership, sole proprietorship or limited liability company, and list the names of the principals along with brief profiles for each one showing how their presence benefits the company.
+Explain whether it is a corporation, partnership, sole proprietorship, or limited liability company, and list the principals’ names along with brief profiles for each one showing how their presence benefits the company.

-Part of the description of the business should include information about the products and services sold by the company, the potential customers, supply and distribution channels, competitive advantages offered by product features and how the company plans to exploit those advantages.
+Part of the business’s description should include information about the company’s products and services, the potential customers, supply and distribution channels, competitive advantages offered by product features, and how the company plans to exploit those advantages.
 End the business description by explaining the specifics of how the company plans to be profitable.

 The business description section of a business plan should not be overly long.
-Depending upon the size of the company and the number of products offered by it, a description that is one to two pages in length should suffice.
+Depending upon the company’s size and the number of products offered by it, a description that is one to two pages in length should suffice.

 Business Environment Analysis

-Business planning is an on-going process that does not begin and end with writing a business plan.
+Business planning is an ongoing process that does not begin and end with writing a business plan.
 Periodically taking stock of how a company is doing is essential to ensuring that it meets its goals and will become or continue to be successful and profitable.
-A business plan should be flexible by incorporating tools to analyze company performance in comparison to other businesses in the industry.
+A business plan should be flexible by incorporating tools to analyze company performance compared to other industry businesses.

 A business environmental analysis accomplishes section accomplishes this by providing useful information to management and company owners.
-Analyzing this data affords the management team an opportunity to identify those plans and strategies that are working, as well as those that are not.
+Analyzing this data allows the management team to identify those plans and strategies that are not.

-A systematic process of analyzing the environment to identify those environmental factors affecting a company, determining the impact they are having on the business and developing strategies to take advantage of them or limit their affects.
-After a business has implemented a strategy, the process continues with monitoring of the business environment to ensure that the strategy is working and does not require modification or change.
+A systematic process of analyzing the environment to identify those environmental factors affecting a company determines its impact on the business and developing strategies to take advantage of them or limit their effects.
+After a business has implemented a strategy, the process will monitor the business environment to ensure that it is working and does not require modification or change.

-Business plan tools that give management a constant source of current and accurate information about the marketplace and the industry, as well as competitive forces at work in both, are essential to an effective analysis of the business environment.
-Three of those tools are the industry analysis, the competitor analysis and the market analysis that should be included when writing a business plan.
+Business plan tools that give management a constant source of current and accurate information about the marketplace and the industry and competitive forces at work in both are essential to an effective analysis of the business environment.
+Three of those tools are the industry analysis, the competitor analysis, and the market analysis that should be included when writing a business plan.

-The industry analysis that you performed before sitting down to write your business plan can be incorporated into it to provide data on the industry and markets in which your company conducts business.
-Drawing upon the data you collected by using the various industry analysis resources mentioned earlier allows you to identify the risks and opportunities confronting the company as it prepares to enter the marketplace with its products or services.
-This information permits you to develop strategies to take full advantage of the opportunities presented to business while minimizing or avoiding the identified risks.
+The industry analysis you performed before sitting down to write your business plan can be incorporated into it to provide data on the industry and markets in which your company conducts business.
+Drawing upon the data you collected using the various industry analysis resources mentioned earlier allows you to identify the risks and opportunities confronting the company as it prepares to enter the marketplace with its products or services.
+This information permits you to develop strategies to take full advantage of business opportunities while minimizing or avoiding the identified risks.

 When written as a section of a company’s business plan, an industry analysis can be presented as a five-step process.

 - Step 1: Give a brief overview of the industry.
-Define the industry in terms of historical background, the geographic area it services and the products it offers.
+Define the industry in terms of historical background, the geographic area it services, and its products.